YunanOwO/Sever_MKT/README.md

 | Storage          |         `/dev/sdb1/disk1`: 15 TB<br>`/dev/sda1/disk2`: 15 TB |
 | GPU              |                                  2 x NVIDIA GeForce RTX 3090 |

+## Reminder
+The server is a shared resource within our department.
+While each user will have a private folder and environment, we urge everyone to exercise caution.
+Please refrain from storing or uploading unsafe resources and from running unverified code.
+This practice ensures the security and efficiency of the server for all users.
 ## How to Get Access

 **Note:** Access to the server requires connection to the school's wired network and the use of a computer registered with the school.